 Puppy School tutors hold the Puppy School Tutors certificate which enables them to run a Puppy School franchise in their allocated territory.
 They will be responsible for running their own business, with full training and backup support provided by Puppy School Head Office.

-The cost of training to become a Puppy School tutor is £650.
-This includes a £100 deposit which will be refunded to you when you run your first puppy class for Puppy School.
 For those applicants who would like to join us but may struggle to find the funds, a limited number of scholarships are available.
 Please click here for more information.

 In addition to the training fee, tutors agree to pay 20% of all course bookings to Puppy School in the form of their franchise fee.
 This payment is taken at the time of booking, via the Puppy School central booking system, with the tutor receiving the remaining 80% of the booking fee.

 A starter pack of goods (worth over £100 retail value) to sell or use in the classes is given to new tutors when they are ready to run their first class.
 This consists of DVDs, CDs, house lines, long lines and books.
 Branded goods and books to sell are available for purchase from Puppy School at trade prices.

 How much can tutors earn?